Omaha station (Chicago, Burlington and Quincy Railroad)

-Omaha station, located at 1001 South 10th Street in downtown Omaha, Nebraska, is a historically and culturally significant landmark, and is listed on the National Register of Historic Places, which is currently used as the studio facility for Omaha's ABC affiliate, television station KETV (channel 7).
-When it was opened in 1898, this Italianate style building, designed by Thomas Rogers Kimball, was hailed by newspapers around the world for its grand architecture and accommodations.
-The station is a contributing property to the Omaha Rail and Commerce Historic District, and sits southeast of the Old Market, and immediately north of Little Italy.
+Omaha station, also known as the Burlington Station, is a former station of the Chicago, Burlington and Quincy Railroad in Omaha, Nebraska.
+Designed by Thomas Rogers Kimball in Italianate style, it opened in 1898 and operated until 1974; it is currently used as the studio facility for Omaha's ABC affiliate, television station KETV (channel 7).
+The building is listed on the National Register of Historic Places and is a contributing property to the Omaha Rail and Commerce Historic District.
+It is located at 1001 South 10th Street in downtown Omaha, southeast of the Old Market and immediately north of Little Italy.

+History

 Beginning

 The Chicago, Burlington and Quincy Railroad, serving the Midwest since its founding in 1850, first entered downtown Omaha in 1870.
 In addition to transporting Nebraska's farm produce to other areas of the country, The Burlington Railroad also handled mail through the area from 1884 to 1972.

 The railroad was influential in the growth of Omaha and Nebraska, and the Omaha Burlington Station served the needs of both passengers and freight longer than any depot in Omaha history.
 A temporary building was first erected on the present site in 1890 in anticipation of the construction of a new and grander edifice to be completed by the Union Depot Company, a partnership between the Union Pacific and Burlington Railroads.
 Later that year, construction was halted due to Union Pacific's financial difficulties, and in 1897 the Burlington announced plans to build a new station.
 Famed Omaha architect Thomas Rogers Kimball designed the building.